Robust Adversarial Learning via Sparsifying Front Ends: Experimental Results

-For multiclass MNIST classification, we use a 4-layer CNN consisting of two convolutional layers (containing 20 and 40 feature maps, each with 5x5 filters) and two fully connected layers (containing 1000 neurons each, with dropout) \citep{deeplearning}.
-We use a fully connected network with 1 hidden layer (containing 10 neurons) for binary classification of digits 3 and 7.
-For the sparsifying front end, we use the Coiflet-1 wavelet for multiclass and Daubechies-5 for binary classification, and retrain the networks with sparsified images.
+\textbf{Set-up:} For binary classification of MNIST digits ``3'' and ``7'', we use a 2-layer fully-connected network with 10 neurons.
+For multi-class MNIST, we use a 4-layer CNN consisting of two convolutional layers (with 20 and 40 feature maps, each with 5x5 filters) and two fully-connected layers (containing 1000 neurons each, with dropout) \citep{deeplearning}.
+For CIFAR-10, we use a 32-layer ResNet \cite{he2016deep} and follow the data augmentation strategy of \cite{he2016deep} for training.
+For the sparsifying front end, we use the Daubechies-5 wavelet for binary MNIST, Coiflet-1 for multiclass MNIST and Symlet-9 for CIFAR-10, and retrain the networks with sparsified images.